When the comfort zone of technology-based connection disappears

 St Albans and surrounding areas - not for profit - community events

-Conversations for more meaningful connectionTue 17 MarLocation is TBD
+Conversations to break stagnated connectionTue 17 MarLocation is TBD

 Late paymentThu 31 DecAL3 5LH